Bromford Tunnel

-The Bromford tunnel is a high-speed railway tunnel in North Warwickshire and Birmingham, England that will serve to bring the High Speed 2 rail line into Birmingham upon completion.
+Bromford Tunnel is a high-speed railway tunnel in North Warwickshire and Birmingham, England that will serve to bring the High Speed 2 rail line into Birmingham upon completion.

 The 5.8 km twin-bore tunnels are situated between Water Orton and Washwood Heath.
 The tunnels were excavated between July 2023 and October 2025.

 History

 The contract to build the tunnel, as part of the wider N1 and N2 lots on the HS2 programme, was awarded to the Balfour Beatty Vinci JV on 1 April 2020, valued at c. £5 billion.
 This followed them being named by HS2 as part of the intention to award in July 2017.

 The route was initially envisioned in the High Speed Rail (London - West Midlands) Act 2017 to be a tunnel, 2.86 km long (in Work No. 3/203) and partly on viaduct, less than 30 m, in length (in Work No. 3/157).

 On 20 January 2022, HS2 Ltd made a Transport and Works Act Order application to remove the words "partly on viaduct" in the description of the works, in a bid to extend the tunnel by 3.1 km instead.
 This decision was claimed to reduce land take, minimise impacts on the Park Hall Nature Reserve, avoid the need to redirect the River Tame, and reduce construction traffic.

 The plans were refused by North Warwickshire Borough Council and subsequently dismissed on appeal by Grahame Gould, an inspector of the Planning Inspectorate in March 2023.
 The Secretary of State for Levelling Up, Housing and Communities and Secretary of State for Transport recovered the appeal to these plans and Schedule 17 approval was granted on 14 May 2024.
 The council applied for a judicial review, which was heard over three days in the High Court in February 2025 by Justice Dove.
 The council claimed that HS2 did not have the correct authorisation to extend the tunnel; however, the case was dismissed on all grounds on 20 May 2025.
-As of 2025, North Warwickshire Borough Council has spent £116,740 of taxpayer money on the case and has sought permission from the Court of Appeal to appeal the ruling.
+As of 2025, North Warwickshire Borough Council had spent £116,740 of taxpayer money on the case.
+The council subsequently appealed to the Court of Appeal.
+On 30 June 2026, the court allowed the appeal in part, holding that the extension was authorised by the High Speed Rail (London–West Midlands) Act 2017 but that the works did not benefit from its deemed planning permission as they were not covered by the required environmental assessment.
+As the works were largely complete, the council sought declaratory relief rather than a quashing order, and the court declared that the deemed planning permission did not apply.

 The two Herrenknecht tunnel boring machines (TBMs) used to construct the tunnel were named Mary Ann, after Mary Ann Evans (with the pen name, George Eliot) and Elizabeth, after Elizabeth Cadbury.
 Most of the second TBM to be delivered, Elizabeth, was repurposed from TBM Dorothy used to construct the Long Itchington Wood tunnel, with a new outer cutter-head and shield ordered.